James Ponsoldt: The Circle

-Ponsoldt's fifth feature film is an adaption of Dave Eggers' novel The Circle, about an omnipotent high-tech company known as "The Circle".
+Ponsoldt's fifth feature film is an adaption of Dave Eggers's novel The Circle, about an omnipotent high-tech company known as "The Circle".
 Emma Watson, Tom Hanks, Karen Gillan, and John Boyega star in the film, which was released on April 28, 2017.
 Ponsoldt co-produced the film.

 Summering

-In August 2021, Bleecker Street and Stage 6 Films picked up the worldwide rights to James Ponsoldt’s coming of age film Summering, starring Sarah Cooper alongside Megan Mullally.
+In August 2021, Bleecker Street and Stage 6 Films picked up the worldwide rights to Ponsoldt's coming-of-age film Summering, starring Sarah Cooper and Megan Mullally.

-TV
+Television

-Ponsoldt has also directed an episode of Parenthood entitled "The M Word" (2013), an episode of Shameless entitled "Iron City" (2014), and two episodes (including the pilot) of the Aziz Ansari series Master of None.
+Ponsoldt has directed an episode of Parenthood titled "The M Word" (2013), an episode of Shameless titled "Iron City" (2014), and two episodes (including the pilot) of the Aziz Ansari series Master of None.
 He also directed and executive produced four episodes of the first season of the Facebook Watch original Sorry for Your Loss, including the pilot and the season finale.
-Ponsoldt executive produced and directed multiple episodes of the Amazon series Daisy Jones & The Six, as well as the Apple series Shrinking.
+Ponsoldt executive produced and directed multiple episodes of the Amazon series Daisy Jones & the Six, as well as the Apple series Shrinking.

 Future projects

-It was announced in May 2015 that Ponsoldt was in negotiations to write and direct an adaptation of the Stewart O'Nan novel, West of Sunset, which follows writer F. Scott Fitzgerald as he comes to Hollywood to try his hand at screenwriting in 1937, when his health was poor, his finances were dismal, and his wife was in an insane asylum.
+It was announced in May 2015 that Ponsoldt was in negotiations to write and direct an adaptation of the Stewart O'Nan novel West of Sunset, which follows writer F. Scott Fitzgerald as he comes to Hollywood to try his hand at screenwriting in 1937, when his health was poor, his finances were dismal, and his wife was in an insane asylum.

 Producing

-In addition to producing or serving as an executive producer on films that he both wrote and directed, Ponsoldt was an associate producer on the TV movie Porn 'n Chicken (2002), served as an executive producer on the feature film Amira & Sam (2014), directed and written by Sean Mullin, and also served as an executive producer on the short film Mountain Low (2014), written and directed by Andy Bruntel.
+In addition to producing or serving as an executive producer on films he both wrote and directed, Ponsoldt was an associate producer on the TV movie Porn 'n Chicken (2002), was an executive producer on the feature film Amira & Sam (2014), directed and written by Sean Mullin, and was an executive producer on the short film Mountain Low (2014), written and directed by Andy Bruntel.